Unit Description

 On completion of this unit, students will be able to:

-- Articulate an in depth understanding of consciousness and evolutionary theory and its relevance to holistic counselling practice
+• (a) Articulate an understanding of consciousness and evolutionary theory and its relevance to holistic counselling practice

 Graduate Attributes